alcantarar/ASB_Tutorial/breakout_1.md

 ## 1. Organize
 Your project leader has already invited you as collaborators on the remote repository on Github.
 If this hasn't happened yet, ask for help from the Tutorial Team.
+It may be helpful to have one group member share their screen when working through this tutorial.

 ### a.
 Assign Tasks
 You will divide and conquer the reviewer comments.
 There is one comment for each of the five subscripts.
-Open a tab, naviagte to your team's repository page, and select the `reviewer_comments.md` file.
-After reading, assign each team member a subscript to fix.
-If there are more subscripts than team members, assign multiple subscripts for some members.
+Open a tab, naviagte to your group's repository page, and select the `reviewer_comments.md` file.
+After reading, assign each group member a subscript to fix.
+If there are more subscripts than group members, assign multiple subscripts for some members.

 ### b.
 Branch Out
-Once subscripts are assigned, each team member should make their own branch of the repository on GitHub.
-Branching creates isolated versions of the current state of the repository and allows team members to simultaneously make changes without affecting each other or the script stored in the remote (online) repository. **Name each branch after the respective subscript(s) that will be fixed.**
+Once subscripts are assigned, each group member should make their own branch of the repository on GitHub.
+Branching creates isolated versions of the current state of the repository and allows group members to simultaneously make changes without affecting each other or the script stored in the remote (online) repository. **Name each branch after the respective subscript(s) that will be fixed.**

-1. Navigate to the main page of your team's repository on GitHub (e.g. www.github.com/GROUP-LEADER-USERNAME/ASB_Tutorial)
+1. Navigate to the main page of your group's repository on GitHub (e.g. www.github.com/GROUP-LEADER-USERNAME/ASB_Tutorial)

 2. Click the branch selector menu:
     ![](media/branch-selection-dropdown.png)